GitLab

 - Click Create project access token.

-Handle the Project Access Token with care as it grants access to your GitLab project.
+Handle the Project Access Token with care, as it grants repository access.

 - Go to the Orchestrator > Connectors tab.